 - 1. Assess vital signs and continuous ECG rhythm - 2.
-Apply pacing pads - A. Anterior (-) / Posterior (+) - B. Parasternal (-) / Apex (+) - C. Patient must be maintained on continuous ECG monitoring via Tempus LS as well - 3.
+Apply cardioversion pads - A. Anterior (-) / Posterior (+) - B. Parasternal (-) / Apex (+) - 3.
 Based on patient's hemodynamic status - A. Midazolam (Versed®) 5 mg IV, IM or 10 mg IN - B. Fentanyl 1 mcg/kg IV, IM, or IN (maximum 100 mcg) - 4.
-Set synchronized - 5.
+Set to synchronized - 5.
 Set energy selection to 50 150 Joules based on patient's cardiac rhythm - 6.
 Ensure all personnel are clear from contact with the patient - 7.
 Depress cardioversion button & maintain depressed until shock is delivered - A. Note: a synchronized shock may be delayed several cardiac beats as monitor synchronizes to patient rhythm - 11.
 Assess patient's response to cardioversion - 12.
 For persistent dysrhythmia increase energy and attempt cardioversion again - 13.
 Assess patient's response to cardioversion - 14.
-For dysrhythmia persists, contact medical control - 15.
+For dysrhythmia persisting, contact medical control - 15.
 If rhythm deteriorates into ventricular fibrillation or pulseless rhythm, immediately follow appropriate protocol for the new dysrhythmia

-- ★ Energy levels for cardioversion

-- ➤ Atrial fibrillation: 150 Joules (only if verified acute duration [< 48°] or therapeutic on anticoagulation)

-- Repeat at 150 Joules as indicated

-- > Atrial flutter: 50 joules

-- Repeat at 100 Joules then 150 Joules as indicated

-- > AV nodal re-entrant tachycardia: 50 joules

-- Repeat at 100 Joules then 150 Joules as indicated

-- Ventricular tachycardia: 100 joules

-- Repeat at 150 Joules as indicated
+- Energy levels for cardioversion - ➤ Atrial fibrillation: 150 Joules (only if verified acute duration [< 48°] or therapeutic on anticoagulation) - Contact medical control prior to attempting cardioversion in a patient who has been in chronic atrial fibrillation (> 48°) without therapeutic anticoagulation - Repeat at 150 Joules as indicated - > Atrial flutter: 50 joules - Repeat at 100 Joules then 150 Joules as indicated - > AV nodal re-entrant tachycardia: 50 joules - Repeat at 100 Joules then 150 Joules as indicated - Ventricular tachycardia: 100 joules - Repeat at 150 Joules as indicated